TomerGoLL/nuke-yt-shorts/README.md

 # Remove shorts from your YouTube experience
-- install the ublock origin extention
+- install the ublock origin extension
 - open it
 - click the gears icon on the buttom right
 - go to my filters and paste the rule